 If there’s one thing that’s overlooked this time of year, it’s the guest room (or sleeping quarters).
 Speaking from experience of spending Christmas away from the comfort of my own bed most years, I know how important it is to get a good night’s sleep and feel relaxed over the holidays.
 There’s nothing worse than waking up hour after hour, suffering through Christmas Day because you’re exhausted.

 From a hostess’ standpoint, it’s much easier to have everything prepared before guests arrive so you’re not hunting down fresh towels or toiletries while you’re in the middle of stuffing the turkey.
 Am I right?

 There are a few simple details you can take care of well before your overnight guests arrive to ensure everyone feels comfortable and more at home.
 Now’s the time to get started so you’re ready with plenty of time to spare!

 Some links used in this post are affiliates.
 Please refer to my disclosure policy for more information.

 Start With a Comfortable Bed

 With so many great options at various price points, forgo the old worn out mattress.
 We recently upgraded our mattress and can’t believe the difference it has made.
 There are many mattress options at various price points, so shop around.

 If you don’t have a headboard, consider creating an inexpensive upholstered one.
-Layer good quality cotton or linen sheets, a coverlet, and a duvet.
+Start with a mattress cover, then layer good quality cotton or linen sheets, a coverlet, and a duvet.
 Supply two types of pillows, including one that’s a bit firm for side sleepers and another on the softer side for back or stomach sleepers.